kyteidev/Flux-Editor/README.md

 ## Installation <a name="installation"></a>

 You can find built binaries in the [Releases](https://github.com/kyteidev/FluxEditor/releases) page.

+> [!WARNING]
+> I don't have an Apple Developer account yet.
+You may encounter a dialog that says Apple cannot verify this app or something similar.
+Click **Okay**, then go to **System Settings** > **Privacy and Security**, scroll down and click **Open Anyway**.
-(NOTE: since I don't have a code-signing certificate yet, you may encounter a "unidentified developer" or "Windows protected your PC" popup.
-If you don't trust the builds, you can always build Flux Editor from source.
+> If you don't trust the builds, you can always build Flux Editor from source.
 See [CONTRIBUTING.md](https://github.com/kyteidev/FluxEditor/blob/dev/CONTRIBUTING.md) for instructions)

 ## Known Issues <a name="known-issues"></a>